ehorrent/With.Extensions/README.md

 Extension methods used to copy and update immutable classes (as [_copy and update record expression_](https://msdn.microsoft.com/en-us/library/dd233184.aspx) in F#).

 ### Why ?
-When using immutables classes with C#, it becomes really annoying to copy and update an object.
+When using immutables classes with **C#**, it becomes really annoying to copy and update an object.
 To do that, you have 2 choices :
-- use the constructor
+- use the constructor (verbose and add 'noise' on what you really want to do)
 - create manually copy methods to duplicate your object

 The second solution makes your code more readable but you have to create methods for each field you want to modify in your class , and it can be a lot of work...

-This project has been created to supply extensions to duplicate easily your immutable classes.
+This project has been created to supply extensions to **duplicate easily your immutable classes in C#** (of course if you have the choice, you should use [F#](http://fsharp.org/)...)

 ### Usage
 ```C#